- Written by Dr.Mehmet Demircioglu

 Lighting can change how a hair transplant looks.
 Harsh overhead light, wet hair, short hair, strong scalp contrast, and camera flash can make even a good result look thinner.
 Soft natural light and longer hair can make the same result look fuller.
 I do not evaluate a transplant from one dramatic photo for that reason.

-Another real difference between coverage and original density.
+Another real issue is the difference between coverage and original density.
 A transplant can create the appearance of fullness, but it usually does not restore the exact density of youth across every area.
 The result depends on how the grafts are distributed and how well the hair characteristics work with the plan.

 If a patient says the result looks thin, I review the timing, lighting, hair length, area involved, and whether native hair continued thinning.
 I also have to compare similar photos over time.
 My article about why some hair transplant results look thin explains this in more detail.